pwinckles/card-game-rules/traditional/tarot/Droggn.md

 The **declarer** leads the first trick.
 Players must follow suit if able and must trump otherwise.
 If they are unable to do either, then they may play anything.
 There is no requirement to head the trick.
 Otherwise, standard trick-taking rules apply.

-Remember that the Fool is played as the Excuse.
+The Fool is played as the Excuse.
+If the declarer big Super Mord and holds the Fool, then they can place it on the table before the first trick and thereby use it to win the last trick.
+This is the only way the Fool can win a trick.

 If the Pagat is played to the final trick, regardless of whether or not Pagat Ultimo was announced, it is considered an attempt at Pagat Ultimo.
 If the Pagat wins the trick, it was successful.
 Otherwise, it failed.

+If the declarer bid Super Mord and loses a trick, then play ends immediately.

 ## Scoring